RMerl/asuswrt-merlin/README-merlin.txt

             just corrected it.
    - FIXED: Restarting the wireless service would stop emf/igs snooping until they were manually restarted/recconfigured.
+   - FIXED: Channels above 153 were missing on 5 GHz band if width is set to 40 MHz (Asus bug)

 374.40 Beta 1 (1-March-2014)